How to Improve Awareness in Soccer

 How to Improve Awareness in Soccer: 5 Keys to Better Vision

-Picture this: The ball comes to your feet, you take your first touch, and suddenly you’re swarmed by opponents.
-You lose track of your teammates, can’t find space, and end up losing possession.
-Sound familiar?
+Picture this: The ball comes to your feet, you take your first touch, and immediately, you’re pressured by opponents.
+You lose track of the ball, your teammates, you can’t find space, and end up losing the ball.
+Does this sound familiar to you?

-This scenario happens to many players who lack situational awareness, which is one of the most important skills that all players need in order to become better players.
-Awareness in soccer is related to soccer intelligence and it refers to the ability to understand the game environment, anticipate plays, and make informed decisions by constantly scanning the field and gathering information.
+This same scenario can happen to any player, but it happens more to those who lack situational awareness, one of the most important skills of the game, along with ball control, first touch, passing, dribbling, shooting, defending, decision making, composure, and creativity.
+Awareness in soccer refers to the ability to understand the game environment, anticipate plays, and make informed decisions by constantly scanning the field and gathering information.

 How do You Improve Situational Awareness as a Soccer Player?